-The companies accuracy of payments, prompt payouts, proper maintenance of records, and compliance with regulations are some of the essentials of good payroll management.
+The companies’ accuracy of payments, prompt wage payouts, proper maintenance of records part, copyright and compliance with regulations are some of the essentials of good payroll management.
 Find out the common mistakes that you should avoid while doing business in Singapore.

 Inability to keep accurate and updated employee details

 It should go without saying that keeping an up-to-date employee database is critical for every business’s accurate data processing.
 A wrong employee account number or any change on the employee’s record like name or address not promptly updated on the database can lead to costly mistakes that may be time-consuming to correct and eventually confuse an employee.

 Inexperienced payroll staff and human errors